Arycanda: Sights

 At least 4 late rich Roman houses have been found in the ancient city whose owners were privileged people.
-In 2017 an prestigious Roman house overlooking the city with eight large rooms and dating from the 5th c.
+In 2017 a prestigious Roman house overlooking the city with eight large rooms and dating from the 5th c.
 AD was discovered which was destroyed by a fire in 435.
 It includes a private bath and also a commercial public bath open to paying customers.
 There was also a pool in the courtyard with a view.
 The name of the owner, Pierus, was found on a floor mosaic.

 Ecclesiastical history

 Former diocese

 Since it was in the Roman province of Lycia, the bishopric of Arneae was a suffragan of the metropolitan see of Myra, the province's capital.
 The Second Council of Nicaea (787) were signed on behalf of the absent bishop of Arycanda by his deacon Petrus.
 Another bishop of Arycanda, Theodorus, took part in the Photian Council of Constantinople (879).